hairizuanbinnoorazman/datasciencecoursera/Getting and Cleaning Data/readme.md

 # Course Project for Getting and Cleaning Data

-Included within this readme file are some details on how the script work
+Included within this readme file are some details on how the script work Just download the script into work directory and unpack your data into your work directory as well.

+Load the code into RStudio and click the source button at the top-right hand corner of the coding panel, the code should hopefully run fine

 ## Running the run_analysis.R function